-Suppose that when a particular cell fires it means something in particular.
 A ganglion cell normally fires when stimulated by light coming from the upper left visual field.
 If the cell fires for any reason at all (e.g. you press on your eyeball), the fact that information is coming from this cell means "bright spot in upper left visual field".
 Similarly, for a pressure-sensitive cell on your finger tip.
 The identity of the cell that is firing represents information.
 Assuming a neuron has a "label" doesn't say much about how that label information gets passed around in the brain (other than by virtue of connectivity), but is useful for comparing behavioral/perceptual responses to neural measurements.

-We noted that there are about 12 visual cortical areas with topographic maps of the visual field.
+We noted that there are about 12 visual cortical areas in the primate (macaque) with topographic maps of the visual field.
 Spatial location is represented on the cortical surface.
 If cells are labeled lines for position, then excitation of a cell signals information about location.
 But extra-striate areas have increasingly larger receptive fields with a coarser representation of space (see below).

 Over 100 years ago, William James (1890) proposed the thought experiment that if we could splice the nerves so that the excitation of the ear sends input to the brain's visual area, and vice versa, we would "hear the lightning and see the thunder".
-A recent study has re-wired visual input to the auditory cortex of the ferret, but contrary to James, the auditory cortex of the ferret adjusted to become like the visual area "V1", and further the behavior was consistent with the experience of sight being derived from visual inputs to their re-wired auditory cortex (von Melchner et al., 2000).
+A study has re-wired visual input to the auditory cortex of the ferret.
+Surgical methods can be used to hookup retinal fibers to the auditory thalamus in the ferret neonate.
+Retinal projections that become redirected to the auditory thalamus then have visually responsive cells in auditory thalamus and cortex, form a retinotopic map in auditory cortex and have visual receptive field properties with orientation selectivity like those in visual cortex (Sharma et al., 2000).
+But contrary to James, the auditory cortex of the ferret showed plasticity-it not only adjusted cells to become like the visual area "V1" in terms of receptive field properties, but further the behavior was consistent with the experience of sight being derived from visual inputs to their re-wired auditory cortex (von Melchner et al., 2000).